shahriarpshuvo/webpack-static-workflow/README.md

 ## Command

 - `npm start` to start the development server
-- `npm build` build a production website
+- `npm run build` to build a production website on `dist` folder

 ### Included Out of the Box

 - PostCSS
 - SASS
 - Bootstrap
-- jQery
+- jQuery

 ### TODO